nestordemeure/nestordemeure.github.io/content/about/mentalism.md

 images:
 ---

-I am a consulting mentalist (amongst other things, I have a book published for that public and I designed a stage show).
+I am a consulting mentalist (amongst other things, I have a book published for that public and I designed several stage shows).

 ## What is mentalism?